TICsonomics/.github/profile/README.md

 The world of cryptocurrency is highly volatile, with prices fluctuating wildly within a matter of hours.
 To be successful in this space, traders must have a deep understanding of the behavior of each cryptocurrency they are trading.
 This is where data analysis comes in - by analyzing large amounts of historical data, we can identify patterns and trends that may not be visible through simple observation.

-We have chosen to focus on several key indices, including: IRS,  Fibonacci retracement as these indices have proven to be effective in predicting market trends and making informed trading decisions.
+We have chosen to focus on several key indices, including: RSI_14, MACD, Stochastic Oscillator & PPSR(ivot Points, Supports, and Resistances )as these indices have proven to be effective in predicting market trends and making informed trading decisions.
 By calculating these indices for our univariate cripto system, we can identify potential entry and exit points for trades, and make more profitable trading decisions.

-The TICSonomics project will focus on the analysis of the XRP cryptocurrency from August 2013 to date, using the information provided by the Coingecko API.
+The TICSonomics project will focus on the analysis of the XRP cryptocurrency  using the information provided by the Coingecko API.
 The main objective is to create an artificial intelligence model that processes and stores this data to make decisions based on machine learning techniques and, finally, deploy the model in a web app accessible to users.
 In this project, we created a system that processes historical data  of the behavior of the XRP cryptocurrency price and then sends it to our website.
 The project is divided into 5 phases, each with its own objectives and challenges.